Ginsberg Research Grant

 - The proposed research methodology (e.g. analysis of secondary literature, archival visits, field research, experimental research, etc.)

 Applications for the Ginsberg Research Grant for summer and academic-year research are accepted on a rolling basis.
-For summer 2020 funding, the suggested deadline is July 1, 2020 to ensure that we can process your application in time for your summer research plans, but applications will be accepted after that date.
+Please allow 2-3 weeks for your application to be reviewed.